raspberrypilearning/rpi-stress-buster-with-scratch/en/step_6.md

 Car Smash Stress Ball:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/TpzXzNH8Boo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This project has done several of those things!
-The sprite has been changed to a car, which has costumes showing increasing signs of damage to the car as more hits are recorded.
+The sprite has been changed to a car, which has costumes showing increasing signs of damage to the car that change as more hits are recorded.

 The sounds are all added from the Scratch `Effects` library, and include: `Bonk`, `Crunch`, `Car Horn` and `Glass Breaking`.

 The button has been upgraded by adding some contacts to either side of the insides of a martial arts kick pad.
-This allows the user to relieve the maximum stress possible by allowing them to hit the pad **very** hard!
+This allows the user to relieve the maximum stress possible, by allowing them to hit the pad **very** hard!

 --- collapse ---